Advice and tips

 Which material is ideal for dining in your restaurant?

 When it comes to choosing tableware for your restaurant or café, the decision between porcelain and stoneware can significantly impact both aesthetics and functionality.
-Let’s dive into the characteristics of each material to help you make an informed choice.

 How are porcelain and stoneware actually made?